wkumari/draft-wkumari-dhc-capport/README.md

-   In order to ensure that the user is unable to access the Internet until they have satisfied the requirements, captive portals usually implement IP based filters, or place the user into a restricted VLAN (or restricted IP range) until after they have been authorized / satisfied.
+   In order to ensure that the user is unable to access the Internet until they have satisfied the requirements, captive portals usually implement IP based filters, or place the user into a restricted VLAN

+Kumari, et al.            Expires June 5, 2015                  [Page 3]

+Internet-Draft             DHCP Captive-Portal             December 2014

+   (or restricted IP range) until after they have been authorized / satisfied.

    These techniques are very similar to attacks that protocols (such as VPNs, DNSSEC, TLS) are designed to protect against.
-The interaction

-Kumari, et al.            Expires April 4, 2015                 [Page 3]

-Internet-Draft             DHCP Captive-Portal              October 2014

-   of the these protections and the interception leads to poor user experiences, such as long timeouts, inability to reach the captive portal web page, etc.  The interception may also leak user
+The interaction of the these protections and the interception leads to poor user experiences, such as long timeouts, inability to reach the captive portal web page, etc.  The interception may also leak user